Teach Anywhere Toolkit

 An array of different tools have been assembled to help you move your classes online, engage students in distance learning, and meet course learning objectives.
 Below is a link to our Readiness Quiz which will help you identify specific issues and solutions relevant to your particular courses.

-Many of the actions you will likely want to to take will be implemented through Canvas.
-It serves as a powerful hub, providing access to a number of tools for communicating, teaching, and. assessing online.
+Many of the actions you will likely want to take will be implemented through Canvas.
+It serves as a powerful hub, providing access to a number of tools for communicating, teaching, and assessing online.
 Many of the links below are attached to our self-paced Canvas 101 course.
 You can choose to Enroll in the course to have easier access to the course and all its documentation.
-Log in canvas here.
+Log in to Canvas here.

 Note: You may be prompted to login with your Tulane credentials to access some of the links listed below.

 - Both Zoom and YuJa allow for students to create and upload recordings to complete media-based assignments.